How Strait of Hormuz Closure Triggers Oil Shock, LPG Risk & Rupee Fall In India

 ~10.5M bpd max (52% of Hormuz)

-Combined bypass capacity covers only ~52% of Hormuz flow — and IPSA pipeline crosses active war zone territory.
-ING estimates 13M+ bpd disrupted under the dual-blockade.
-Cumulative lost supply has breached well over half a billion barrels by Day 65.
+Combined bypass capacity covers only ~52% of Hormuz flow.
+ING estimates 13M+ bpd disrupted.
+Cumulative lost supply exceeds half a billion barrels by Day 87.

 Feb 28, 2026 — Operation Epic Fury

 US and Israel launch a 7,000-target air campaign against Iran.
-Supreme Leader Khamenei killed on day one along with key defence figures.
+Supreme Leader Khamenei killed on day one.
 Iran's second-in-command rushed to power.
-War risk insurance premiums for Hormuz transit spike immediately from 0.125% to 0.4% of ship value.
+War risk insurance premiums spike immediately from 0.125% to 0.4% of ship value.

 March 1–7 — Iran's Counterattack

-Iran launches 500+ ballistic missiles and nearly 2,000 drones in the first week.
-Dubai International Airport struck.
+Iran launches 500+ ballistic missiles and nearly 2,000 drones.
+Dubai airport struck.
 Abu Dhabi airport hit.
 Qatar's Ras Laffan LNG facility struck, suspending 20% of global LNG supply within 24 hours.
 Bahrain desalination plant struck March 7.
-Hezbollah opens a second front against Israel from Lebanon on March 2.
+Hezbollah opens a second front from Lebanon on March 2.

 March 5 — The Insurance Kill Shot

-P&I clubs — major maritime insurance companies — pull all war risk coverage for vessels in the Persian Gulf.
+P&I clubs pull all war risk coverage for vessels in the Persian Gulf.
 Without insurance, no bank finances cargo, no port accepts delivery.
-The financial infrastructure of global oil shipping effectively switches off.
 Tanker traffic begins collapsing within 48 hours.

 March 8 — Brent Crosses $100

-For the first time in four years, Brent crude surpasses $100 per barrel.
-Iraq and Kuwait begin curtailing production as Gulf storage fills with stranded crude.
-21 confirmed merchant ship attacks.
+For the first time in four years, Brent surpasses $100/barrel.
 IEA announces record 400 million barrel release from emergency stockpiles. $1.7B spent on missile interceptors in first 100 hours.

 March 15 — NATO and China Summoned

-Trump demands NATO and China help the US re-open the strait.
+Trump demands NATO and China help re-open the strait.
 China declines.
-NATO members note the strait is outside the Alliance's geographic scope.
-Germany's Defence Minister says "this is not our war."
-Multiple US-aligned NATO nations — including Germany, Spain, Italy, UK, Australia, South Korea, and Japan — formally reject Trump's request.
+Germany, Spain, Italy, UK, Australia, South Korea, and Japan formally reject Trump's request.

 March 16 — IDF Ground Invasion of Lebanon